rafikee/homepi/README.md

 # homepi
-My personal home projects with the pi
+My personal home projects with the pi and GCP